 - Manage projects using version control and collaboration tools

-- Successful completion awarded with Certificate III in Information, Digital Media and technology
+- Successful completion awarded with Certificate III in Information technology

 Students in ACT may be eligible for Government funding.

 During the course you will develop two games and a web page to display them; the first game introduces you to development in Unity3D.
 The final production allows you, in small teams or individually, to create the concept, manage the scope, integrate art assets and test a game.